AndlerRL/shopaholic-reacjs/README.md

 ### CHANGE_LOG ###

+__`[v0.6.51]`__

+There are some important updates on this update/fix, witch is:

+* Added conditionals for the Authentication after & before login/registration.
+* Shopping cart, Product Details components are some of them that has some UI updates if there is a client logged in or not.
+Also added more UX to the Shopping cart component and for now looks great!
+* Home component has proper redirection.
+* There some high value states that were moved to the redux states and are well, global.

 __`[v0.6.33]`__

 Shopping Cart component rendered and added to the project!
 Now clients can click into add to cart in order to be reflected into the Shopping cart component and a UI reaction from the toolbar, showing the total items and amount.
 If client clicks to the icon, will open the shopping cart showing the current items on the cart.